Ver pagina en: English | Español

 Both Apple and Android phones support sound level meter apps that measure decibels.
 In fact, on the Apple iPhone and Apple Watch, the embedded Health app measures decibels and can send alerts when it is too loud.
 Here are other sound level meter apps:

-While these guidelines and comparison are helpful, a basic rule of thumb is common sense: If it sounds too loud, it is too loud.
+While these guidelines and comparison are helpful, a basic rule of thumb is common sense: If it sounds too loud, it IS too loud.

 Just as we are aware of how much sun we get or steps we’ve walked, let’s be aware of our daily sound dose.
 A ballpark understanding of how much volume our ears are exposed to can help us take steps to protect them, by carrying and wearing earplugs, turning it down when we can, and taking quiet breaks to rest our ears.